utybo/Shedinja/docs/src/GettingStarted.md

 ## Introduction to dependency injection.

 Let's imagine that we are making a cooking server where a Chef wants to cook a cake.
-In order to make a cake, the Chef will need a cupboard, which in turn haas access to an egg provider, a flour provider and some yeast, as well as kitchen tools such as an oven and a cake mold.
+In order to make a cake, the Chef will need a cupboard, which in turn has access to an egg provider, a flour provider and some yeast, as well as kitchen tools such as an oven and a cake mold.

 We can create the following classes to model our problem: